FireflyRenderEngine/GPUPathTracer/README_CudaGLInterop.md

 And that's it folks.
 That was one helluva ride.
 At least for us through this project.

+### Closing Remarks
 A big thanks to [Allan MacKinnon](https://gist.github.com/allanmac) for his amazing code.
 Also a thanks to other resources linked here in this post.

+So you might be thinking "Is this the only way to do CUDA-OpenGL interop?", the answer is no.
+We started out by doing it the old-school way, creating a buffer of pixels ready to be rendered from CUDA kernel into an OpenGL framebuffer.
+Then rendering this image to a texture as a simple `glsl` shader.
+This creates unnecessary bandwidth issues, by virtue of memory transfers to-and-from device and host.
+If you want to try that simpler method out, follow along here: [Tutorial 14 : Render To Texture.](http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-14-render-to-texture/)
+Of course there are many other ways to do this, but these are the few methods we explored through the creation of our project.
+Thanks for reading!